nikhilsukhdev/CashFlow-Analysis/README.md

 # CashFlow-Analysis

 ### Introduction
-This repository holds an end-to-end Data Analytics project, analyzing and visualizing the financial cash flow of a company.
+This repository holds an end-to-end Data Analytics project, analyzing and visualizing the financial cash flow of a logistics company.
 Financial records worth 3 years have been analyzed and visualized on Power BI.

 ### The repo contanis the following items:
 **1. Dataset**